The Bradford Employability Award – Active Career Planner

 To take part, you will need to attend and participate in one of the Active Career Planner launch introductory webinars.
 Attendance and participation in the Introductory webinar will count towards 5 points.
 At the webinar, you will be given all the information you need to decide if the award is right for you and be able to participate in the various activities and engagement as per the menu of activities.

-Keep checking our webinars page for scheduled induction sessions
+Keep checking our workshops and webinars page for scheduled induction sessions

 You can also register your interest via this form.